-Analysis: In AC 2021 - 2022, the target was met.
-Based on the analysis of the 2020 - 2021 results, in AC 2021 - 2022 graduate faculty conducted an Exit Interview with each intern, gathered pertinent information regarding student perceptions of program goals and preparation for the internship.
-With this information, faculty better informed the students about the expectations of the internship and answered FAQs before the student reached the internship site for the semester.
+As a result of these findings, faculty in Health and Human Performance, graduate faculty conducted an Exit Interview with each intern, gather pertinent information regarding student perceptions of program goals and preparation for the internship in the AC 2022-2023.
+With this information, faculty better informed the students about the expectations of the internship and answered FAQ's before the student reached the internship site for the semester.
 The major professor continued to assist graduate students with the proper selection of an experiential learning opportunity of their choice, to complete this capstone requirement and/or the professional expectations of the capstone experience.
 Graduate students were monitored to:

-- 1. fulfill 600 800 quality hours, specifically in their field. - 2. reflect on program objectives throughout the internship experience. - and document items of proof of experience of their internship in a portfolio, including weekly time log, weekly log report, final reflection, and mid-term/final evaluations.
+- 1) fulfill 600 800 quality hours, specifically in their field. - 2) reflect on program objectives throughout the internship experience. - 3) document items of proof of experience of their internship in a portfolio, including weekly time log, weekly log report, final reflection, and midterm/final evaluations.